 Model-Model Pembangkitan Data Sintetis Untuk Curah Hujan Harian Di Wilayah Brantas Tengah

-This research is for finding the suitable synthetic daily rainfall generating model in the Middle Brantas River Basin - East Java.
-There are 7 models being considered, 4 single-site models, (1) the two-part, (2) the transition probability matrix, (3) the resampling, and (4) the time series, and 3 multisite models, (5) the conditional, (6) the extension of single site Markov chain, and (7) the random cascade.
-All time-series produced by the models are then tested statistically.
-The results show that the differences between the historial time series and the synthetical time series are not too significant.
-It turn out that the synthetic time series of multisite models are better than the synthetic time series of single-site models.
+This research is for finding the suitable the synthetic data generating model for daily rainfall in the region of Middle Brantas River Basin in the East Java Province.
+There are 7 models being considered, 4 models for single-site generation, (1) the two-part, model group, (2) the transition probability matrix model group, (3) the resampling model group, and (4) the time series model group, and 3 models for multisite generation, (5) the conditional, model group, (6) the extension of single site Markov chain model group, and (7) the random cascade model group.
+All of the time-series produced by the daily rainfall synthetic data generation are then tested statistically.
+The results show that statistically the differences between the historical time series and the synthetically time series are not too significant.
+It turn out that the multisite model have produced better synthetic time series compared to those which have been produced by the single-site models.

 Keywords: generating model, synthetic data, daily rainfall.